maefahluang-uni/99-project-talent-pool-database/README.md

 - Create folder structure and some source code to prepare for development
 - Decide what features to roll out and who is responsible for it.​ Create branches for each feature.
 Explain each feature in Readme file in their own branch​
 - Create Docker file for your deployment of your application

+## Add Candidates Feature.
+Add candidates feature is responsible by Saw Tar So Gay Htoo Htoo (6431503130) The users is able to upload candidates in system.
+User be able upload candidate
+information such as resume either manually or via link.